 These are some examples of what some SEO Plugins do in terms of importing data.

-SEO Plugins usually care about importing data and they rarely give a crap about what you do with your data when you leave them.
+SEO Plugins usually care about importing data and they rarely give a crap about what you do with your data once you leave them.

 Sometimes when a plugin doesn’t import data from your SEO Plugin, you usually do this: